 In 1986 Queen Elizabeth asked Reverend Mayne to become Dean of Westminster Cathedral, where he served until 1996.
 This Sunrise of Wonder is a joyous autobiography written for his grandchildren about what it means to be human in a world filled with wonder.
 It is a collection and reflection on the writers and artists whose gifts awakened the coming together of his own inner and outer worlds and his wondrous gift of seeing and sharing the extraordinariness of everything.
 This G. K. Chesterton quote inspired the title:

 “At the back of our brains, so to speak, there is a forgotten blaze or burst of astonishment at our own existence.
 The object of the artistic and spiritual life is to dig for this sunrise of wonder.”

-Reverend Mayne’s encouragement to all of us is to find the wonder in all of life and “listen with your full attention to those who, as it were, touch your sleeve and invite you to see what the landscape and the journey look like to them.
-And most especially those who have a kind of reverent and infectious wonder.”
+Reverend Mayne’s encouragement to all of us is to search for and find the wonder in all of life and “listen with your full attention to those who, as it were, touch your sleeve and invite you to see what the landscape and the journey look like to them.
+And most especially those who have a reverent and infectious wonder.”

 Wondrous Love! ~Betty